LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{Preparation Time.}} The average preparation time ranges from $0.22$ to $0.23$ minute per project version, across configurations, with a maximum of $0.88$ minute, which represents $3.70\%$ to $5.55\%$ of the \textit{MT} on average.
-This indicates that the preparation time of \ourapproach~is negligible.
+\textbf{\textit{Preparation Time.}} The average preparation time ranges from $0.26$ to $17.71$ min per project version, across configurations.
+We observed that the preparation time of UniXcoder/Cosine is $65.43$ times shorter than CodeLlama-7b.
+This is because (1) larger language models require much longer model loading time ($12.07$ min for CodeLlama-7b, compared to UniXcoder for $0.04$ min, on average) and significantly larger memory ($13.10GB$ for CodeLlama-7b compared to $504MB$ for UniXcoder) and (2) the embeddings generation time of larger language models is significantly longer ($5.15$ min for CodeLlama-7b compared to $0.16$ min for UniXcoder, on average) as they have more complex architectures and a larger number of parameters, making the generation of embeddings more time-consuming.

-\textbf{\textit{Search Time.}} The average search time of {\ourapproach} ranges from $18.76$ to $32.00$ minutes per project version, across configurations, with a maximum of $224.64$ minutes. \ourapproach~using CodeBERT with Cosine similarity was the fastest in terms of search time, ranging from $0.22$ to $140.74$ minutes, across project versions. \ourapproach~using UniXcoder/Cosine took slightly longer search time ($11.11\%$ higher than the average search time of all configurations), but achieved the highest \textit{FDR} among all configurations, thus making it the best option for \ourapproach.
+\textbf{\textit{Search Time.}} The average search time of {\ourapproach} ranges from $0.46$ to $1.90$ min per project version, across configurations. \ourapproach~using CodeBERT with Cosine similarity was the fastest in terms of search time, ranging from $0.04$ to $3.86$ min, across project versions.
+Not only \ourapproach~using UniXcoder/Cosine took a shorter search time ($0.78$ min) than the average search time across configurations ($1.03$ min), it also achieved the highest \textit{FDR} among all configurations, thus making it the best option for \ourapproach.

-Overall, the \textit{MT} of \ourapproach, in terms of both preparation time and search time, was comparable across different configurations.
+\textbf{\textit{Results for the Closure project.}} We further evaluated \ourapproach~on the $Closure$ project, which has $174$ versions with an average of $7,308$ test cases per version.
+Though this project is part of the \textsc{Defects4J} dataset, it was previously excluded from the ATM evaluation due to its scalability limitations~\cite{pan2023atm} and the large size of our experiments.
+However, evaluating the effectiveness and efficiency of \ourapproach~on this project, considering its larger scale and test suite, can be informative.
+Table~\ref{tab:Closure_results} presents the results regarding \textit{FDR}, \textit{MT} (in min), and \textit{TSR} (in percentage), respectively.
+We can see that UniXcoder/Cosine achieves once again the highest \textit{FDR} of $0.79$ and an \textit{MT} of only $17.80~min$, while saving $52.55\%$ testing time, which indicates that \ourapproach~can be effective and scalable for larger projects and test suites.